Shewanella oneidensis: Pellicle formation

 Pellicle is a variety of biofilm that is formed between the air and the liquid in which bacteria grow.
 In a biofilm, bacterial cells interact with each other to protect their community and co-operate metabolically (microbial communities).
-In S. oneidensis, pellicle formation is typical and is related to the process of reducing heavy metal.
+In S. oneidensis, pellicle formation is typical and is related to the process of reducing heavy metals.
 Pellicle formation is extensively researched in this species.
-Pellicle is usually formed in three steps: cells attach to the triple surface of culture device, air and liquid, then developing a one-layered biofilm from the initial cells, and subsequently maturing to a complicated three-dimensional structure.
+Pellicle is usually formed in three steps: cells attach to the triple surface of the culture device, air and liquid, then develop a one-layered biofilm from the initial cells, and subsequently mature to a complicated three-dimensional structure.
 In a developed pellicle, a number of substances between the cells (extracellular polymeric substances) help maintain the pellicle matrix.
 The process of pellicle formation involves significant microbial activities and related substances.
-For the extracellular polymeric substances, many proteins and other bio-macromolecules are required.
+For the extracellular polymeric substances (EPS), many proteins and other biomacromolecules are required.

 Many metal cations are also required in the process.
 EDTA control and extensive cation presence/absence tests show that Ca(II), Mn(II), Cu(II) and Zn(II) are all essential in this process, probably functioning as a part of a coenzyme or prosthetic group.
-Mg(II) has partial effect, while Fe(II) and Fe(III) are inhibitory to some degree.
+Mg(II) has a partial effect, while Fe(II) and Fe(III) are inhibitory to some degree.
 Flagella are considered to contribute to pellicle formation.
-The biofilm needs bacterial cells to move in a certain manner, while flagella is the organelle which has locomotive function.
+The biofilm needs bacterial cells to move in a certain manner, while flagella are the organelles that provide locomotion.
 Mutant strains lacking flagella can still form pellicle, albeit much less rapidly.

 Applications

 Nanotechnology

 Shewanella oneidensis MR-1 can change the oxidation state of metals.
 These microbial processes allow exploration of novel applications, for example, the biosynthesis of metal nanomaterials.
 In contrast to chemical and physical methods, microbial processes for synthesizing nanomaterials can be achieved in aqueous phase under gentle and environmentally benign conditions.
 Many organisms can be utilized to synthesize metal nanomaterials.
-S. oneidensis is able to reduce a diverse range of metal ions extracellularly and this extracellular production greatly facilitates the extraction of nanomaterials.
+S. oneidensis is able to reduce a diverse range of metal ions extracellularly, and this extracellular production greatly facilitates the extraction of nanomaterials.
 The extracellular electron transport chains responsible for transferring electrons across cell membranes are relatively well characterized, in particular outer membrane c-type cytochromes MtrC and OmcA.
 A 2013 study suggested that it is possible to alter particle size and activity of extracellular biogenic nanoparticles via controlled expression of the genes encoding surface proteins.
 An important example is the synthesis of silver nanoparticle by S. oneidensis, where its antibacterial activity can be influenced by the expression of outer membrane c-type cytochromes.
-Silver nanoparticles are considered to be a new generation of antimicrobial as they exhibit biocidal activity towards a broad range of bacteria, and are gaining importance with the increasing resistance in antibiotics by pathogenic bacteria.
+Silver nanoparticles are considered a new generation of antimicrobial agents, as they exhibit biocidal activity against a broad range of bacteria and are gaining importance as antibiotic resistance among pathogenic bacteria increases.
 Shewanella has been seen in laboratory settings to bioreduce a substantial amount of palladium and dechlorinate near 70% of polychlorinated biphenyls (PCBs).
 The production of nanoparticles by S. oneidensis MR-1 are closely associated to the MTR pathway (e.g. silver nanoparticles), or the hydrogenase pathway (e.g. palladium nanoparticles).